ALERT Our Ngaaruawaahia office will be closed from 3pm on Wednesday 20 August for a training exercise with NZ Police.

 Other tools, like electronic speed feedback signs and increased police enforcement, were tried but did not result in long-term behaviour change.
 Speed humps were also considered but were ruled out due to their higher cost and potential for creating noise and vibration issues.

-After the trial finishes in September 2025, Council will carry out more speed checks and ask residents for feedback.
+Feedback and findings are being pulled together and will be shared with the Tamahere Community Committee on 2 September 2025 and with Birchwood Lane residents.
 This process will help decide whether to remove, adjust, or make the traffic calming measures permanent.

-You can contact Waikato District Council through our usual customer service channels or speak with your local ward councillor.
-The Tamahere Community Committee is also helping to gather community views and share feedback with Council.
+You can contact Waikato District Council through our customer service team or speak with your local ward councillor or the Tamahere Community Committee.

 Download the Antenno app